Mickey Mouse: Portrayal

-Mickey is traditionally characterized as a sympathetic underdog who gets by on pluck and ingenuity in the face of challenges much bigger than himself.
+Mickey is traditionally characterized as a sympathetic underdog with an upbeat attitude to life who gets by on pluck and ingenuity in the face of challenges much bigger than himself.
 As a mouse, an inherently vulnerable creature, Mickey is often depicted as having minimal resources and attributes at his disposal.
 Consequently, he must rely on sheer wit to overcome obstacles.
 The character is frequently pitted against larger-than-life villains to accentuate this idea; namely the hulking cat Pegleg Pete, and numerous one-shot antagonists such as the giants of Giantland (1933) and Brave Little Tailor (1938), the king of cards in Thru the Mirror (1936) and Mortimer Mouse in Mickey's Rival (1936).
 These adversaries were decidedly portrayed as overbearing figures of authority, thusly painting Mickey as a rebellious hero.
 When not facing an opponent, Mickey is oft placed in situations where his pursuits of grandeur or simple accomplishment lead to disastrous results, typically at the hands of his own impulsivity, as was the case in The Sorcerer's Apprentice (1940) among others.
 Mickey is not portrayed as a hero in the traditional sense, instead acting as a subversion of the stock archetype.
 He often fumbles his way through adventures; his small size and misplaced optimism serving as his dominating flaws.
 His manner of problem-solving is generally unorthodox to comedic effect; in Ye Olden Days (1933), Mickey's jousting horse was an infantile mule.
 In Shanghaied (1934), Mickey battled with a broadbill in place of a sword.
 The underdog nature of Mickey's character has been interpreted by historians as a symbolic reflection of Walt Disney's early struggles as a farm boy breaking into the imposing Hollywood industry in the 1920s.
 It has also been perceived as an allegory for the Great Depression in the United States, with Mickey's unrelenting optimism symbolizing the "American endurance to survive" in the face of economic woes.

 Charlie Chaplin, known by audiences of the time for his role as the "Little Tramp", was identified by Disney as a source of inspiration for the Mickey character.
 Disney himself was a noted admirer of Chaplin's work, ascribing his development as a storyteller to the actor.
 In The American Magazine for March 1931, Disney explained, "I think we were rather indebted to Charlie Chaplin for the idea [of Mickey Mouse].
 We wanted something appealing and we thought of a tiny bit of a mouse that would have something of the wistfulness of Chaplin ... a little fellow trying to do the best he could."
 American journalist Alva Johnston noted the similarities between the two figures, stating, "Chaplin was a kind of godfather to Mickey Mouse.
 It is now and always has been the aim of Disney to graft the psychology of Chaplin upon Mickey.
 The two universal characters have something in common in their approach to their problems.
 They have the same blend of hero and coward, nitwit and genius, mug and gentleman."